emanuelepicas/CTF-CaptureTheFlag/Snyk-CTF-101/UniBypass/instructionAndSolutionREADME.md

 ## Solution

-We can retrive the HTML page with the curl command as follow below:
+We can retrieve the HTML page with the curl command as follows below:

 ```
 $curl -X GET 35.211.91.235:8000 >> HelloHax0R.html